The Engineering Faculty at Berkeley Green UTC focuses on preparing our students to become Engineers of the future.

 Across key stages 4 and 5 we get to see the impact our subject has on students, giving them the opportunity to be creative and develop their practical skills.
 As a team we have a love of design and modern technology.
 Engineering is a high demand subject in the 21st Century and we intend to prepare our students for cutting edge professions within Engineering, empowering them with the qualifications they need and a transferable skill set that will set them apart.

-At Berkeley Green we encourage students to that join us in year 10 to see their education with us as a four year programme that flows seamlessly from KS4 to KS5.
+For those that join at year 10, they are encouraged to see their education with us as a four year programme that flows seamlessly from KS4 to KS5.
 In years 10 and 11 students are given the option of completing a total of 3 GCSE equivalent Design and Engineering qualifications (GCSE Design Technology, Level 2 Engineering and Level 2 Graphic Design).
 This provides them with a wide range of both knowledge and practical skills that prepares them for the next step.
-At KS5 our main focus is the BTEC Extended Diploma in Engineering where we have selected a wide variety of the optional units to give a depth of breadth of experiences that allows students to make informed decisions about their future, whether that is apprenticeships, further education or employment.
-Running in parallel with the full course we also offer the BTEC Extended Certificate (equal to 1 A level ) and the National Diploma (equivalent of 2 A levels) in Engineering as part of a hybrid course that is topped up with STEM based A levels.

 We provide students with excellent facilities in our Engineering Barn which has been designed to provide a working environment for students to develop their practical skills and embed the knowledge they have gained in the classroom.